-Consider which information is critical to your company’s operations, and which problems would arise if an unauthorised person gets hold of the information, if the information is incorrect, or if you cannot access the information.
-This also increases awareness among your employees that this information needs to be protected in various ways.
+Consider what data is most important for your company to function and what problems would occur if the data were accessed by an unauthorized person, if it is incorrect, or if you cannot access it.
+This also raises awareness among all employees that data needs to be protected in several ways.

-Make sure that all employees have their own login (account) with their own username for services that they use.
-Do not share accounts between people, and keep your login information to yourself.
+Make sure that all employees have their own login (account) with their own username and password for the services they use.
+Do not allocate the same login to different people, and never share your login details.

-An e-service is a digital service that you can use on your computer, tablet, or mobile phone.
-E-services are both easier to use and often more secure than using paper.
-You should always use an e-service to communicate with government agencies and other companies, where ever possible.
+An e-service is an electronic service that you can use to perform various tasks using your computer, tablet, or mobile phone.
+E-services are both simpler and often more secure than paper handling.
+Wherever possible, use an e-service for managing contact with government agencies and other companies.

-Here at verksamt.se, you can find a number of e-services, such as applying for F-tax, registering as an employer, and registering the company with The Swedish Companies Registration Office (Bolagsverket).
+Verksamt.se provides a number of e-services, such as registration of F-tax, registering as an employer, and registering the company with the Swedish Companies Registration Office.

-By getting a digital mailbox, you can receive correspondence from government agencies digitally instead of on paper.
-Unlike normal e-mails, the digital mailbox is secure as you login using e-id, such as Mobile BankID.
-The digital mailbox is free.
-You can choose from a number of mailbox providers.
+If you get a digital mailbox, you will get mail from government authorities digitally instead of on paper.
+Unlike regular e-mails, the digital mailbox is secure because login uses eID, for example Mobile BankID.
+A digital mailbox is free.
+You can choose from several different mailbox suppliers.

 Browse secure networks

-If you use someone else’s network, such as a public network (also known as a guest network) at a café or airport, the owner of the network and the wireless router can track your movements online.
-In other words, they can monitor the traffic you generate (see which pages you visit, your usernames and passwords etc.) as long as the traffic is not encrypted.
+When you use someone else's network, such as a public network in a café or airport, the network administrator and the wireless router can follow what you do online.
+That is, to look at all the traffic you generate (see where you browse, see your username and password, and so on).